aaptel/rpm-changes-merger/README.md

 If any branches removes or edit previous entries the script will also fail and let you sort it out.

+Run the script with -h or --help for more.

 # Installation

-Simply copy the script or symlink it to directory in your $PATH or use full paths to the script in the configuration.
+Simply copy the script or symlink it to a directory in your $PATH or use full paths to the script in the configuration.

 ## Global